-The 24-month program consists of an academic and non-credit clinical residency which is divided into four semesters and two summers of course work.
+The 24-month program consists of academic and clinical coursework which is divided into four semesters and two summers of course work.
 Formal classes begin in August of each year.
-Conferral of the Master's degree occurs in May of the second academic year.
-The clinical residency continues through the 24 months and must be completed to qualify for certification and practice.

 With the aid of faculty instruction, academic knowledge is correlated with applied practice experiences which exceed the minimal requirement of the Council on Accreditation.
 Clinical training includes approximately 800 cases with over 1800 hours of clinical practicum experience.
 These anesthesia cases include pediatrics, obstetrics, geriatrics, open heart, neurological, plastic, otolaryngology, ophthalmology, urology, orthopedics, radiological and transplant procedures.
 Both elective and emergency anesthetics are given.

 Students obtain clinical experiences at a variety of affiliated clinical sites which provide a broad exposure to anesthetic practice.
 Students provide their own transportation to and from all sites, which are all within commuting distance from Winston-Salem.
 It is advisable for students to reside in Winston-Salem so as to be central to our clinical sites.
 Clinical education is enhanced by our Center for Applied Learning, which leads students on a progressive increase in realism of training experiences, prior to actual patient contact.
 Applied Learning components include an anesthesia skills lab, fresh cadaver lab, two human patient simulation labs, a standard patient assessment lab, and the opportunity to participate in state-of-the-art multi-disciplinary anesthesia crisis resource management training.